Why play is important for children

 Constant irrigation through destructive media

 At the weekend it is even eleven percent.
-Therefore, the pediatricians make very pragmatic suggestions: For example, the youngsters should put cups into one another on the kitchen floor when parents prepare a meal.
-This is already a "useful time to play" instead of just sitting in front of the telly.
+Therefore, the pediatricians make very pragmatic suggestions: For example, the youngsters should put cups together on the kitchen floor when parents prepare a meal.
+This is already a “useful time to play” instead of just sitting in front of the telly.

 Gamification instead of Glotze

 It is not necessary that the adults always actively deal with the children.
-The main thing is that they can play in their parents' environment.
-Even though children are only four months old, "playing alone" gives them the opportunity to "think creatively, solve problems and accomplish tasks without parents intervening."
+The main thing is that they can play in the parents' environment.
+Even if children are only four months old, “playing alone” would give them the opportunity to “think creatively, solve problems and complete tasks without parents' intervention.”

-In addition, parents should not disregard: Under two-year-old have short-term significant deficits in language development when they watch many videos or programs on television.
-The consequences for under-year-olds, who watch a lot of television on their own, are also dramatic.
-For them, there is a significantly higher likelihood of delayed language development.
-"Even if the long-term effects are unknown, the short-term effects give cause for concern," said the paediatricians.
+In addition, parents should not neglect: Under two-year-olds have short-term deficits in language development if they watch a lot of videos or programs on TV.
+The consequences for under-one-year-olds who watch a lot of television alone are also drastic: they are significantly more likely to experience a delayed language development.
+"Even if the long-term effects are unknown, the short-term effects are cause for concern," said the pediatricians.